 “Huh?
 Y-yes!
 They’re fine.”
 Self-conscious about where Kaidus was looking, Sylvia quickly hid her hands behind her back.

 “Look Kai, red flowersh like Anish hair.”
 Anise happily called out, pointing to a cluster of low rising red flowers.

 He looked and gave Anise a smile, seeing the little girl putting her hair down to compare with the flower.
 He turned around to face Sylvia with a more solemn face.
 “I know quite well your parents still have something planned for us, but if it means forcing you to hurt yourself for my sake then you-”

 “It’s not that!”
 Sylvia cried out with a red face.
-Anise looked towards them quizzically.
-“I-I wanted to do this… Mommy and daddy are not forcing me to…” As if realizing what she just said, Sylvia quickly turned around to face the opposite direction from him.
+Anise looked toward them quizzically.
+“I-I wanted to do this… mother and father are not forcing me to…” As if realizing what she just said, Sylvia quickly turned around to face the opposite direction from him.

-“I see… That’s very admirable.”
+“I see… that’s very admirable.”
 He paused, thinking of something easier to talk about.
 “Are you also planting vegetables over there on the other side?”
-He asked, indicating the other garden, trying not to undermine her previous words and her effort.
+He asked, indicating the other garden while trying not to undermine her previous words and her effort.

 “You changed out of your dress?”
 Sylvia was the first one to respond.

 “I’m not the one being displayed.
 I shouldn’t have worn one in the first place.”
 Jillian replied with a smile.

 “Jill!”
 Sylvia shouted back.
 Her face was flushed.